 Château Figeac

-As soon as the Saint-Emilion classification was created in 1955, Château Figeac would be classified from the outset among the so-called First Great Classified Growths (known as "B" until 2006).
-In September 2022, it is elevated to the title of Premier Grand Cru Classé "A".
+With the creation of the Saint-Emilion classification in 1955, Château Figeac was immediately classified among the so-called Premiers Grands Crus Classés (known as "B" until 2006).
+In September 2022, it was elevated to Premier Grand Cru Classé "A".

-The Château Figeac is based on a 40-hectare vineyard planted on three croups of Günzian gravel, whose grape varieties are composed of 35% Cabernet Franc, 35% Cabernet Sauvignon and 30% Merlot.
-These geological and viticultural characteristics are quite exceptional and have earned it the nickname of the "Medoc of Saint-Emilion".
+The Château Figeac is planted on a 40-hectare vineyard on three Günzian gravel outcrops, with 35% Cabernet Franc, 35% Cabernet Sauvignon and 30% Merlot.
+These exceptional geological and viticultural characteristics have earned it the nickname of the "Médoc of Saint-Emilion".
 The wines are aged for 15 to 18 months in 100% new oak barrels.
-The Second wine of the property is called Petit Figeac.
+The Second wine from the estate is called Petit Figeac.

-A new semi-underground winery was inaugurated at the property for the 2021 harvest, with state-of-the-art technology, allowing precise, tailor-made vinifications for each plot.
+A new state-of-the-art, semi-underground winery has been inaugurated at the estate for the 2021 harvest, enabling precise, tailor-made vinifications for each parcel.

-The Château Figeac produces sumptuous wines of off-the-beaten-path precision and refinement that transcend with age.
-One of Bordeaux's greatest wines, surely.
+The Château Figeac gives birth to sumptuous wines of off-the-beaten-track precision and refinement that transcend as they age.
+One of Bordeaux's greatest wines, to be sure.

 Loading...